-- Agreed to inform staff, students, and parents/caregivers that the school is taking part; - Given assurance to staff, students, and parents/caregivers that their participation or non-participation will not influence their relationship with the school or their access to school services; - Agreed to provide researchers with contact details for teachers of students in Years 9-12 so they can invite them to participate; - Agreed to allow researchers to meet with consenting teachers to explain the data collection process and answer any questions; - Agreed to allow researchers access to school collected student achievement and demographic data (literacy, numeracy and science inquiry where available) for Term 1-4, 2017 and Term 1-4, 2018 for Years 9-12 students; - Agreed to provide researchers with school email addresses for students in Years 9-12 so we can match their National Student Number (NSN) to email address for the discussion board activity; - Agreed to allow consenting teachers, on behalf of researchers, to distribute a project pack to students to take home and discuss with their parents/caregivers.
-This pack contains Participant Information Sheets for the student and their parents/caregivers inviting them to take part and, if they agree, to sign and return the Consent Form in the Woolf Fisher Research Centre self-seal envelope provided.
-Woolf Fisher Research Centre will collect the envelopes at regular times.
-Teachers will not be responsible for recruiting students and parents/caregivers to participate in the research. - Agreed to allow researchers to place a link in the school's newsletter and/or websites to online Participant Information Sheets and Consent Forms.
+- Let your staff, students, and parents/caregivers know that your school is taking part and give assurance to staff, students, and parents/caregivers that their participation or non-participation will not influence their relationship with the school or their access to school services; - Allow researchers access to your school collected student achievement and demographic data (literacy, numeracy and science inquiry where available) for Term 1 and 4, 2017 and Term 1, 2018 for Years 3-8 students; - Provide contact details for teachers of students in Years 3-8 so researchers can invite them to participate; - Provide school email addresses for students in Years 3-8 so we can match their National Student Number to email address for the discussion board activity: - Allow researchers to meet with consenting teachers to explain the data collection process and answer any questions: - Allow consenting teachers, on behalf of researchers, to distribute a project pack to students to take home and discuss with their parents/caregivers.
+This pack contains Participant Information Sheets for the student and their parents/caregivers inviting them to take part.
+If they agree, they will be asked to sign and return the Consent Form to the teacher in a Woolf Fisher Research Centre self-seal envelope which will be provided.
+Researchers will collect the envelopes at regular times.
+Teachers will not be responsible for recruiting students and parents/caregivers to participate in the research. - Place a link in your school newsletter and/or websites to online Participant Information Sheets and Consent Forms.

-What will you be invited to do?
+What will teachers be invited to do?

-Teachers of Years 9-12 who agree to take part will need to sign and return a Consent Form.
-Consenting teachers will be asked to do the following from
+Teachers of Years 3-8 who agree to take part will need to sign a Consent Form.

+Consenting teachers will be asked to do the following from May 2018 to